Quick answer

 Dec

-Dry Season
+Dry season

-January through March is the best window for the Volcán Barú summit hike with clear skies give the best chance of seeing both oceans from the top.
+January through March is the best window for the Volcán Barú summit hike with clear skies giving the best chance of seeing both oceans from the top.
 Coffee farm visits and the Quetzal Trail are also at their most comfortable in cool, dry conditions.

 May through October brings cloud cover and heavier rain that can reduce visibility on the summit of Volcán Barú.
 Coffee farm visits and town exploration are less affected.
 The highland cloud forest looks intensely green and atmospheric in the wet season.